Jiefei-Wang/GCSDokan/README.md

 ```
 GCSDokan gs://genomics-public-data Z
 ```
-The `remote_path` does not have to be a bucket, you can mount the subdirectory `clinvar` of the bucket `genomics-public-data` as follows
+The `remote_path` does not have to be a bucket, you can mount the subdirectory `clinvar` of the bucket `genomics-public-data` as well
 ```
 GCSDokan genomics-public-data/clinvar Z
 ```
-similarly, you can mount a bucket to a folder under an existing disk given that the disk type supports it.
+similarly, you can mount a bucket to a folder under an existing disk given that the disk supports it.
 ```
 GCSDokan genomics-public-data Z:\my_folder
 ```